riverrun/openmaize/UPGRADE_1.0.md

     mix openmaize.gen.ectodb

-This will create an EctoDB module in the `web/models` directory.
+This will create an OpenmaizeEcto module in the `web/models` directory.

 ## Added Openmaize.Database behaviour